 9. Check Quora for frequently asked questions

 What is Quora?
 According to its website, Quora is a place to gain and share knowledge, a platform to ask questions and connect with people who contribute unique insights and quality answers.
 When you search for a term, like “medical writing” for example, any question that contains that term will appear in a list.
 The answers people have contributed can be found under each question.
-Searching Quora can help you brainstorm healthcare blog topics.
+Searching Quora can help you brainstorm healthcare content topics.
 See what people are asking, and respond in the form of your blog post!

 10. Dig through the comments